hmarshmello/hmarshmello/README.md

 </div>

-I am currently enrolled as a student of 3nd year at the SRMIST, KTR, Chennai, India.
+I am currently enrolled as a student of 4th year at the SRM University, Chennai.
 Pursuing an undergraduate degree in Computer Science with Specialization in Big Data.

 <h3>Here's the link to my Portfolio -><a href="https://harshshrivastava.netlify.app/" target="_blank">Portfolio</a> </h3>